philipptrenz/Text-Visualisation-in-Practice/07_knowledge_graphs/README.md

 		 ('was European Commissioner of', 'His father', 'European Commission') 'His mother is a former Labour Party MEP.'
 		 ('is', 'His mother', 'former Labour Party MEP')
+    ...
 ```

+As the dataset of the 650 Wikipedia articles is quite large, I began
+with a reduced dataset in **Round 1**, which was limited to the first
+paragraph of each article.
+In Round 2 instead, I used the first two
+paragraphs of each article, but to visualize the data appropriately, the
+visualization got reduced to only display triples, that contain the
+politicians name.
+I used the networkx library in Python for the
+visualization.

+### Round 1

-Looking at all tuples over all 650 Wikipedia articles of the members of
+Looking at all triples over all 650 Wikipedia articles of the members of
 UK House of Commons, which are detected by OpenIE, the following
 distribution of predicates can be seen: